Data Lake Governance, the Data Marketplace, and the Never-Ending Quest to Exceed Data and Analytics Goals

 But should we be that pessimistic about this opportunity?
 What if you could encourage collaboration by providing a consistent experience and portal into the quality of data?
 What if you could make data and metadata easier to find so your team had context at their fingertips?
 What if you could enable your team to trust that information by telling them more background about the data?
 And finally, what if you could ensure privacy?
 Because, let’s face it, data privacy regulations aren’t exactly on the decline.
 If you could do all of this, and keep up with even the largest scale deployments such as a data lake, would you be able to “empower your employees to consistently use data as a basis for their decision making” and hit those lofty benchmarks that McKinsey and Company provided?

-It’s with this lens that we’ve explored what a data marketplace for a data lake looks like and will discuss it extensively as part of our Data Lake Governance Virtual Summit later this month.
-During the virtual summit, we’ll outline how a data marketplace will benefit your team.
-We’ll showcase how organizations can make data easier to find and understand, reduce management costs, and ensure that data is fit for use while also being properly protected.
+It’s with this lens that we’ve explored what a data marketplace for a data lake looks like and will discuss it extensively as part of our Data Lake Governance Virtual Summit, where we also outline how a data marketplace will benefit your team and showcase how organizations can make data easier to find and understand, reduce management costs, and ensure that data is fit for use while also being properly protected.
 During the event, FIS, a global financial services organization, will share their viewpoint on democratizing data and, finally, we’ll provide a technical demonstration.

 If you’re interested in helping your organization meet your data and analytics goals, while also increasing revenue, why not sign up to attend the Data Lake Governance Virtual Summit today?
-Not only will we be featuring the aforementioned story from FIS, but we’ll also have speakers from Microsoft, Invesco, Hyundai Capital, and a keynote perspective from analyst and visionary, Stewart Bond from IDC.
+In addition to the aforementioned story from FIS, the summit includes speakers from Microsoft, Invesco, Hyundai Capital, plus a keynote perspective from analyst and visionary, Stewart Bond from IDC.
 This is a can’t-miss event for anyone with a desire to get the most insights out of their ever-growing volume of data.
 I look forward to “seeing” you there.